 After traversing the dating stage, you may start to see serious marriage potential in a particular person.
 Courting is the stage when a guy and girl become serious about each other and commit to become an exclusive couple.
 During this time, they are growing towards marriage, but have not yet become engaged.
 Without the dating stage (where they can get to know each other without any strings attached), couples can easily transition from attraction to marriage with little time to evaluate a long-term relationship.
 Courting gives the couple a chance to grow together and to look at life realistically, not for the perpetual romantic fantasy that the media paints.

-My husband and I work with couples in that pre-engagement stage as well as the premarital stage.
+My husband and I work with couples in this pre-engagement stage (as well as the premarital stage).
 We both have Master’s degrees in Marriage and Family Therapy.
 Our goal is to glorify God by assisting people to prepare well for marriage (including what to look for in spousal selection).
 Churches and organizations provide, what they call, premarital counseling.
 Though, not categorically discounting all of those programs; in reality, many of those programs are, at most, premarital discussion facilitation or premarital education.
-The curriculum we have developed and tested will bring the couple through a deeper counseling process.
+The curriculum we have developed, tested, and refined over several years will bring the couple through a deeper counseling process.

 If you are interested in pre-engagement or premarital counseling, please click one of the above links to find out more about our services.
 Additionally, if you know of another couple who may benefit from our services, please share this with them!